eaobservatory/hedwig/doc/review/technical.rst

 for links to the reviews which have been assigned to you.

-The technical review editing page allows you to add calculations to your review.
+The technical review editing page allows you to add calculations and figures to your review.
-Please be sure to save any work in progress on the review before following the links to the calculators.
+Please be sure to save any work in progress on the review before following the links to the calculators or figure upload page.

 .. image:: image/tech_assess_edit.png